Weakly Hyperbolic Involutions: Introduction

-In Section~\ref{sec7} we turn to the study of algebras with involution over ordered fields.
-In \eqref{P:rcai} we obtain a classification over real closed fields.
+In Section~\ref{sec7} we turn to the study of algebras with involution over real fields.
+In \Cref{P:rcai} we obtain a classification over real closed fields.
 We then provide a uniform definition of signatures for involutions of both kinds with respect to an ordering.
-Signatures of involutions were introduced in \cite{LT} for involutions of the first kind and in \cite{Queg} for involutions of the second kind, and both cases are treated in \cite[(11.10), (11.25)]{BOI}.
+Signatures were introduced in \cite{LT} for involutions of the first kind and in \cite{Queg} for involutions of the second kind, and both cases are treated in \cite[(11.10), (11.25)]{BOI}.

-In Section~\ref{sec8} we give a new proof of the main result of \cite{LU}, an analogue of Pfister's Local-Global Principle for algebras with involution.
-As we present this result in \eqref{T:PLULG} it further covers an observation due to Scharlau in \cite{Scha70} on the torsion part of Witt groups.
-In \eqref{T:PLULG-Pre} we extend this result to a local-global principle for $T$-hyperbolicity with respect to a preordering $T$.
-Some of the essential ideas contained in Sections~\ref{sec7} and~\ref{sec8} germinated in the {MSc} thesis of Beatrix Bernauer \cite{BB}, prepared under the guidance of the first named author.
+In Section~\ref{sec8} we give a new proof of the main result of \cite{LU}, an analogue of Pfister's Local-Global Principle for algebras with involution (\Cref{T:PLULG}).
+In \Cref{T:PLULG-Pre} we extend this result to a local-global principle for $T$-hyperbolicity with respect to a preordering~$T$.

 In its original version for quadratic forms as well as in the generalized version for algebras with involution Pfister's Local-Global Principle relates the hyperbolicity of tensor powers to the hyperbolicity of multiples.
 For quadratic forms this corresponds to the relation between nilpotence and torsion for an element of the Witt ring.
-In Section~\ref{sec9} we touch on the quantitative aspect of this relation in the setting of algebras with involution.
+In Section~\ref{sec9} we consider the quantitative aspect of this relation in the setting of algebras with involution.

+Some of the essential ideas contained in Sections~\ref{sec7} and~\ref{sec8} germinated in the {MSc} thesis of Beatrix Bernauer \cite{BB}, prepared under the guidance of the first named author.